giordano-lucas/exchange-price-propagation/index.md

 |  RAM           |  16GO               |

 To compute optimal lag for one given date we had to develop a smart peak finding algorithm.

+### Peak finding algorithm

+Finding the highest lagged correlation raises multiple challenges: one has to choose a `step_size` for the lags, one also need to choose an exploration `window` to iterate over.
+These choices have an important impact on the computation time and the obtained performances: choosing a wide `window` and a small `step_size` will ensure that the true peak is captured.
+However, this setting would yield a high computation time.
+To solve this issue we decided to develop an greedy iterative algorithm that uses a fixed `window` size but modifies the `step_size` and recenter the `window` if necessary.
+If the lagged correlation function appears to be increasing in one direction, the algorithm increases the `step_size` (`+50%`) and moves the `window` toward that direction.
+In the other case (not strictly increasing), the algorithm centers the `window ` to the identified peak (there must be such a peak otherwise the function is increasing) and reduces (`-50%`) the `step_size`.
+This algorithm is better illustrated in the following example :